Apple iPhone 16 Pro Max vs Google Pixel 8

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure